Texas car insurance laws

 It is important that you obtain and keep your car insurance up to date in Texas.
 Driving without valid insurance can result in severe penalties:

-- If you are stopped by a police officer and do not have insurance (or are unable to produce proof of insurance), you could get a ticket and a court fine of up to $350.
+- If you are stopped by a police officer and do not have insurance (or are unable to produce proof of insurance), you could get a ticket ranging from $175 to $350 depending on your municipal court.
+After a conviction for driving without insurance, you’ll also have to pay a $250 surcharge each year for the next three years when you renew your vehicle’s registration.

-- A second violation means you could be fined up to $1000, have your license suspended, be required to file an SR-22 certificate (a requirement for high-risk drivers), risk possible suspension of the vehicle’s registration and/or impoundment of the vehicle.
+- A second violation can result in a $350 to $1000 fine, a suspension of your license and registration, an SR-22 certificate (an insurance requirement for high-risk drivers), and the impoundment of your vehicle.
 High-risk drivers typically pay higher premiums and may have difficulty finding an insurance company who will cover them.

 - If you are in an accident without insurance that causes damage or injuries, you could be responsible for paying for the other person’s vehicle damage, medical bills, lost wages and rental car fees out of pocket.
 You may also face a court case that could end up costing thousands of dollars.
 Texas and some other states have laws in place to protect against underinsured drivers, but while insurers are required to offer this protection, you may choose to reject it in writing.